-The MIP tool is most commonly advanced by driving the tool with a DPT.
+The MIP tool most commonly is advanced by driving the tool with a DPT machine.
 The MIP tool is considered "generally robust" and can be hammered modestly by DPT (with a hammer dampener in-place), limited by the sensitivity of the downhole components, along with electrical and gas connections.
 Penetrations are advanced to target depth, refusal, tool declination, or other operator reasons to cease penetration.
 These systems provide a near continuous profile (log) of VOCs in soil.